MikeyBeez/AITools/README.md

 ### Current Implementation

 - `main.py`: The entry point of the application.
 It runs an asynchronous event loop that handles user input and initiates AI responses.
-- `modules/utils/input_util.py`: Contains the asynchronous input handling logic.
+- `modules/utils/input_util.py`: Contains the asynchronous input handling logic and uses the prompt_tools library.
 - `modules/utils/response.py`: Manages the threaded interaction with the AI model and handles response streaming.
 - `modules/utils/mprint.py`: Implements the `WordAwareStreamPrinter` class for handling threaded, formatted console output.
 (Note: This file is no longer actively used as we've switched to the `rich` library for output, but it's kept for reference and potential future use.)
 - `modules/utils/context.py`: Manages the conversation history using a FIFO queue, providing context for AI responses.